Credit card agreement regulated by the consumer credit act 1974

 less the repayments you have made.

 Your credit limit: Your credit limit is the maximum amount you are allowed to borrow from us under this agreement.
 You must not let the amount you owe us go over the credit limit.
 If you do, you must repay the extra immediately.

-Your credit limit will be determined by us from time to time under this agreement and we’ll notify you of it.
-We’ll tell you what it is when we open your Keebo Account.
 We may increase or reduce the credit limit from time to time.
 If we do, we will notify you of the new limit and give you at least 30 days’ notice of any increase and 60 days’ notice of any decrease.
 You may notify us that you do not want us to increase your credit limit or ask us to change your credit limit by contacting us on firstname.lastname@example.org.
-Credit is advanced under this agreement when you make a purchase using your Keebo credit card.
+Credit is advanced under this agreement when you make a purchase or a cash advance transaction using your Keebo credit card.

 Authorising payments: We can only charge a transaction to your account if you have authorised the transaction.
 This may be authorised by: